PolyPong/PolyPong/README.md

 http://localhost:3000

 ## Backend
-There are two ways to get the backend up and running:
+There are two ways to get the backend up and running: either using docker or doing a manual installation.

 NOTE: The database is left open in this configuration.
 (i.e. there is no root password for mongoDB in this configuration)